Annenberg Institute

 Teaching

-In my teaching, I aim to balance providing a structured, organized scope of learning, in which students understand what is needed to succeed, as well as centering students' unique perspectives and strengths, so that learning feels meaningful to them and sustains their distinct identities.
-I provide regular opportunities for students to learn from and collaborate with peers, so their understanding is enriched from others' perspectives.
-I design purposeful instructional scaffolds (grounded in cognitive science and students' backgrounds /interests) to increase access to the content and provide opportunities for students to sustain their unique identities.
-My ultimate goal is to equip learners with the knowledge, skills, and the critical thinking abilities related to the course content, so that they can use their learning responsibly, strategically, and for the betterment of schools and society.
+In my teaching, I provide a structured scope of learning, in which students understand what is needed to succeed, and center students' unique perspectives and strengths, so that learning feels meaningful to them.
+I incorporate regular opportunities for students to learn from and collaborate with peers, so their understanding is enriched from others' perspectives.
+I design purposeful instructional scaffolds (grounded in cognitive science and students' backgrounds /interests) to increase access to the content and provide opportunities for students to grow in their unique identities.
+My ultimate goal is to equip learners with the knowledge, skills, and critical thinking abilities related to the course content, so that they can use their learning responsibly, strategically, and for the betterment of schools and society.

 Teaching Experience